tinyzap/ruby/README.md

 <p>This article will take <%= time_to_read @post.body %> minutes to read</p>
 ```

-The Imageomatic screenshot service will take a screenshot of the content at this URL and use it for the Open Graph image.
+The TinyZap screenshot service will take a screenshot of the content at this URL and use it for the Open Graph image.

 ## License